ThomasFrentzel/U.S-Stock-Forecasting-Using-Technical-Indicators/README.md

 # Analysis of Stock Value Forecasting in the U.S. Market Using Technical Indicators Relative to Stock Price

-This project analyzes the use of technical indicators to predict stock prices for computer hardware companies listed on the New York Stock Market.
-The goal is to verify how closely the predicted values align with actual U.S. stock prices.
+This scientific research analyzes the use of technical indicators to predict stock prices for computer hardware companies listed on the New York Stock Market.
+Conducted as the final project of my Computer Science graduation, its goal is to verify how closely the predicted values align with actual U.S. stock prices.

 We employ:
 - **LSTM (Long Short-Term Memory)**: A machine learning technique.